-- 6.2.1 Plant more woodland to store carbon and reduce flood risk. - 6.2.2 Look for opportunities to extend designated wildlife sites and increase provision of pollen/nectar-rich wildflower habitats. - 6.2.3 Plant more urban trees and treelined streets to help counter the urban heat effect and create shade.
+- 6.2.5 To help counter the urban heat effect and create shade it is expected that urban trees and tree lined streets should be provided within schemes.
 A tree-lined street is understood to mean a street with regular tree planting along both sides for the entire length of the street, to the effect that a significant amount of shade would be generated when canopies are fully grown.
-This is expected to equate to approximately 1 tree every 5m - 20m, (species and ensuring a suitable amount of well aerated and drained space is provided for the root system.
-For further information refer to the Urban Tree Manual Urban tree manual and BS 8545:2014 Trees: from nursery to independence in the landscape -Recommendations.
+This is equates to approximately one tree every 10-20 metres. - 6.2.6 To reduce the risk of vandalism specify Extra Heavy Standard trees and ensure that they are adequately stored, transported to site and planted, staked, and maintained for at least 2 years by a suitably qualified horticulturalist.
+Also ensure that they are planted into properly prepared tree pits containing the correct type of soil and are free draining.
+For further information refer to the Urban Tree Manual and BS 8545:2014 Trees: from nursery to independence in the landscape.

-- 6.2.4 Retain existing trees and hedgerows of significance within public open space where possible, as opposed to behind private properties. - 6.2.5 Recognise Wiltshire's requirement to increase biodiversity across both urban and rural areas. - 6.2.6 Incorporate green roofs in urban areas (where an adequate amount of open space can't be created). - 6.2.7 Buildings with large expanses of flat walls create opportunities for green planted wall systems.
-These should be explored, especially in more dense urban areas and on significant commercial buildings. - 6.2.8 Planting species, densities and specification should be detailed to the 'National Plant Specification'.
+- 6.2.7 Retain existing trees and hedgerows of significance within public open space where possible, as opposed to behind private properties. - 6.2.8 Recognise the national requirement to increase biodiversity across both urban and rural areas and deliver nature positive developments.
+See the Council's website regarding requirements for Biodiversity Net Gain. - 6.2.9 Investigate the feasibility of creating green roofs to all flat roofed buildings from domestic garages to office and industrial buildings. - 6.2.10 For buildings that have a large expanse of flat walls, consider opportunities for creating green planted wall systems.
+These should be explored, especially in more dense urban areas and on significant commercial buildings.